 [END TABLE 5.4 HERE]

 ESMs can be driven by anthropogenic CO2 emissions (‘emissions-driven’ runs), in which case atmospheric CO2 concentration is a predicted variable; or by prescribed time-varying atmospheric concentrations (‘concentration-driven’ runs).
 In concentration-driven runs, simulated land and ocean carbon sinks respond to the prescribed atmospheric CO2 and resulting changes in climate, but do not feed back through changes in the atmospheric CO2 concentration.
-Concentration-driven runs are used to diagnose the carbon emissions consistent with the SSPs and other prescribed concentration scenarios (Section 5.5).
+Concentration-driven runs are used to diagnose the carbon emissions consistent with the Shared Socio-economic Pathways (SSPs) and other prescribed concentration scenarios (Section 5.5).
 In this subsection we specifically analyse results from concentration-driven ESM projections.

-Evaluation of the Contemporary Carbon Cycle in Concentration-Driven Runs
+Evaluation of the Contemporary Carbon Cycle in Concentration-driven Runs